jsdom/webidl2js/README.md

 The same holds true in reverse: if you accept some other container as an argument, then webidl2js will not automatically be able to find all the wrappers it contains an convert them into impls; you will need to use `implFromWrapper` before processing them.

-One other subtlety here is overloads: if the IDL file defines overloads for a given operation, webidl2js currently does not dispatch to separate implementation class methods, but instead performs the overload resolution algorithm and then sends the result to the same backing method.
-We're considering changing this ([#29](https://github.com/jsdom/webidl2js/issues/29)), but in the meantime, properly implementing overloads requires doing some extra type-checking (often using appropriate `isImpl()` functions) to determine which case of the overload you ended up in.
+One other subtlety here is overloads: if the IDL file defines overloads for a given operation, webidl2js is not always as helpful as it could be.
+It does not dispatch to separate implementation class methods, but instead performs the overload resolution algorithm and then sends the result to the same backing method.
+In some cases, it won't even unwrap incoming wrappers into impls.
+We're hoping to fix this ([#29](https://github.com/jsdom/webidl2js/issues/29)), but in the meantime, properly implementing overloads requires doing some extra type-checking (often using appropriate `isImpl()` functions) to determine which case of the overload you ended up in, and manual unwrapping.

 ### Properties implementing IDL attributes